Building a climate of inclusion that fosters awareness and active thinking

 » The Military Student Center offered 29 programs over the year with nearly 1,100 students attending along with nearly 400 guests.
 Programs covered such topics as career and resume assistance, employment workshops and working with Veterans Affairs and Financial Aid, among others.

-» David Sanford, assistive technology coordinator for the Office of Disability Services, served as the 2017-18 TN AHEAD Board Communications chair.
+» David Sanford, assistive technology coordinator for the Office of Student Disability Resource Center, served as the 2017-18 TN AHEAD Board Communications chair.
 Tennessee AHEAD is a state affiliate of the Association on Higher Education and Disability (AHEAD), the professional association committed to full participation of persons with disabilities in postsecondary education.

 » VetSuccess on Campus sponsored “Showcasing our Veterans: Art Exhibition & Information Fair,” on Nov.
 9. The exhibit featured the creative works of veterans, soldiers and military family members.
 Visitors also learned about APSU and the University’s military resources.
 The exhibit was part of several University events during the month in honor of the men and women who have served this country.